-All elective single embryo transfer (eSET) is the transfer of only one embryo when there are multiple good quality embryos available for transfer in an IVF or ICSI cycle.
+An elective single embryo transfer (eSET) is the transfer of only one embryo when there are multiple good quality embryos available for transfer in an IVF or ICSI cycle.
 Do not worry, eSETs do not reduce success rates.
-The objective is to have the best chances of pregnancy reducing the changes of it being multiple.
+The objective is to have the best chances of a pregnancy whilst reducing the chances of it being multiple one.

 You need to take into account that even if we only transfer one embryo there is still a small probability of having a multiple pregnancy.
 This comes from the rare possibility of the embryo dividing to form twins.
 According to the HFEA, there is 1-2% risk of a multiple pregnancy with a single embryo transfer.

 Although the prospect of a twin pregnancy may sound attractive, it is important to be aware of the risks to the developing children (miscarriage, prematurity, birth defects etc) to yourself (high blood pressure, gestational diabetes, anaemia etc) and the long term effects that it could have on you and your family.